HelpSeeker/Restricted-WebM/README.md

 			all other boards: 3MB - no audio allowed - max.
 120 seconds
 		8chan limits:
 			all boards: 8MB - audio allowed
 	-u undershoot_limit: Define what percentage of the file size limit must be utilized.
 Default value: 0.75 (75%).
-Very high values may lead to infinite loops
+Very high values may lead to worse results (since the script has to fall back on its last video encoding setting)
 	-f filters: Add filters that you want to apply (with settings).
 Be careful to type them as you would normally with ffmpeg.
 Refer to ffmpeg's documentation for further information

 ```